Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.register.rst

 Details
 -------

-This function inserts a catalogue entry
+This function inserts a catalogue entry.

 Value
 -----